US Fulbright Logo

 Applicants must identify appropriate host institutions for their projects and include affiliation letters with their Fulbright applications.

-Appropriate institutions include nonprofit institutions of higher education and research, authenticated colleges, authenticated universities, libraries, archives, museums, art centers, hospitals, public television, radio stations, government agencies, national laboratories, privately sponsored nonprofit institutes, nonprofit organizations, government chartered nonprofit research organizations, and foundations.
+Appropriate hosts include nonprofit institutions of higher education and research, authenticated colleges, authenticated universities, libraries, archives, museums, art centers, hospitals, public television, radio stations, government agencies, national laboratories, privately sponsored nonprofit institutes, nonprofit organizations, government chartered nonprofit research organizations, and foundations.

 Affiliation Fees/Tuition